alexandre-aco-code/freshlyRestaurant/README.md

 # freshlyRestaurant

-Front part of a restaurant website.
+Front part of a restaurant website using HTML 5 / CSS 3.

 The full website is visible here : http://freshlyrestaurant.alexandreconnangle.com/